Major Research Projects

 Access to Justice for Refugee Claimants

-I am the Principal Investigator of a project entitled "Access to Justice for Refugee Claimants: Measuring the impact of refugee legal aid in Canada”.
-The project is funded by a SSHRC Partnership Engage Grant, in collaboration with UNHCR Canada.
+I was the Principal Investigator of a project entitled "Access to Justice for Refugee Claimants: Measuring the impact of refugee legal aid in Canada”, undertaken with Sean Rehaag and Trevor Farrow from the Centre for Refugee Studies and Osgoode Hall Law School at York University.
+The project was funded by a SSHRC Partnership Engage Grant, in collaboration with UNHCR Canada.

-Our goal is to understand the impacts of access to legal aid and quality of council on access to justice for refugee claimants.
+Our goal was to understand the impacts of access to legal aid and quality of council on access to justice for refugee claimants.

-The project is collecting original qualitative data through a large-scale survey to all decision-makers at Canada's Immigration and Refugee Board; focus groups with refugee lawyers, immigration consultants, and front-line support personnel; and interviews with refugee claimants.
+The project collected original qualitative data through a large-scale survey to all decision-makers at Canada's Immigration and Refugee Board; focus groups with refugee lawyers, immigration consultants, and front-line support personnel; and interviews with refugee claimants.
+Findings are available here:

 Irregular Migration to Canada

-I was the Principal Investigator of a SSHRC Insight Development Grant, awarded to outstanding early-career scholars.
-This two-year project investigated the emergence of large-scale irregular migration to Canada in the Spring of 2017.
-Over the next few years, more than 55,000 people walked over the border from the United States to claim asylum.
+This two-year project investigated the emergence and expansion of large-scale irregular migration to Canada in the Spring of 2017.
+In the intervening years, more than 80,000 people walked over the border from the United States to claim asylum, the majority at Roxham Road on the NY / Quebec border.

 The project asked about the effects of US policy change on irregular migration systems, asylum seekers' mobility choices, and the tansnationalization of the route after 2018.
 My research team interviewed over 300 asylum seekers and two dozen expert respondents.
-Findings are currently under peer review.
-Early results are available here:
+Findings are available here:

 "Will Canada Suspend its Safe Third Country Agreement with the US?
 Here's what doing so would mean for immigration levels," Foreign Policy, 6 November, 2019.